duglin/helloworld/README.md

 our app using that image.

-I'm not going to get into how the "rebuild" service works, but if you really want to see it you can look at the source code [rebuild.go](./rebuild.go).
+I'm not going to get into how the "rebuild" service works, but if you really want to see it you can look at the source code:
+[rebuild.go](./rebuild.go).

 To deploy it we'll apply this yaml: